Since my daughter was five years old, our special holiday tradition has been seeing the Nutcracker.

 What we really enjoyed was the use of the children.
 In several versions we saw through the years, children were never really made use of.
 I found it refreshing to see so many future dance stars on the stage.

-We say “Bravo” to the Boston Ballet and
+We say “Bravo” to the Boston Ballet and eagerly look forward to when we can attend the show next year.

 (Photos by Gene Schiavone)